mandar242/el_grandiose_module_promoter/README.md

 # AWS modules migration script from community.aws to amazon.aws

 ## Usage
 Create a GitHub personal access token to use in place of a password with the API and set it within the username inside run.sh.
-In addition, please specify the name of the AWS module you want to migrate.
+In addition, please specify the name of the AWS module you want to migrate and the collections paths.
 ```bash
 export GITHUB_TOKEN="Token ..."
 export USERNAME="GitHub username"